Walter P. JENKINS

 oxidant that results in a conversion of chemical species and the

-substantially stoichiometric ratios of fuel and oxidant within a
+combine substantially stoichiometric ratios of fuel and oxidant

-cylinder and a spark plug ignites the reactants and initiates a
+within a cylinder and a spark plug ignites the reactants and

-combustion process.
-The exothermic nature of the combustion
+initiates a combustion process.
+The exothermic nature of the

-reaction causes the temperature and pressure within the cylinder
+combustion reaction causes the temperature and pressure within

-to increase, which causes the cylinder to expand by thrusting the
+the cylinder to increase, which causes the cylinder to expand by

-piston outward, which in turn generates the power to drive the
+thrusting the piston outward, which in turn generates the power

-crank shaft and produce the desired result (accelerate a vehicle,
+to drive the crank shaft and produce the desired result

-completeness of the combustion reaction and the characteristics of
+proportional to the completeness of the combustion reaction and

 [0004] Although a combustion reaction depends on many different